Observation of Cooper Pairs in a Mesoscopic 2D Fermi Gas: Single Particle Imaging

 \section{Single Particle Imaging}

 High resolution fluorescence imaging allows us to extract the in-situ momentum distribution of any quantum state we can prepare and at any interaction strength.
 First, we map the in-situ momentum of each particle onto its position by a non-interacting time of flight (TOF) expansion in 2D (see Fig.\,\ref{fig:mainSetup}c).
 Subsequently, the position of each particle is recorded on a camera with a high-fidelity fluorescence imaging scheme \cite{Bergschneider_2018} (see Fig.\,\ref{fig:mainSetup}d).
 We achieve single atom detection fidelities in the complete field of view of $\SI{97.8\pm 0.9}{\%}$ (see Methods).
 To ensure that scattering events during the expansion do not alter the measured momentum distribution, even when starting from a strongly interacting state, we switch off all interactions at the beginning of the TOF sequence.
-To this end, we transfer one of the two spin components into a third hyperfine state with negligible interaction strength.
+To this end, we transfer all the atoms in one of the two spin components into a third hyperfine state that does not interact with any of the initial state atoms.
 The projection is driven by two copropagating Raman laser beams and is almost three orders of magnitude faster ($T_{\pi}=\SI{300}{\ns}$) than any other intrinsic timescale of our many-body state and can therefore be considered as instantaneous projection (see Methods).
 All the momenta are expressed in natural units of the in-situ harmonic oscillator potential given by $p_\text{HO} = \sqrt{\hbar m \omega_\text{r}}$, where $m$ is the mass of the $^6$Li atoms.
+We define the Fermi momentum as $p_\text{F}=\sqrt{2mE_\text{F}}=\sqrt{2(n_\text{F}+1)}p_\text{HO}$ (see Methods).